awsdocs/aws-greengrass-developer-guide/doc_source/reset-deployments-scenario.md

 ```

 The `DeploymentStatus` is set to `Building` when the reset deployment is being prepared\.
 When the reset deployment is ready but the AWS IoT Greengrass core has not picked up the reset deployment, the `DeploymentStatus` is `InProgress`\.

+If the reset operation fails, error information is returned in the response\.

+## See Also<a name="reset-deployments-see-also"></a>
++ [ResetDeployments ](https://docs.aws.amazon.com/greengrass/latest/apireference/resetdeployments-post.html) in the *AWS IoT Greengrass API Reference*
++ [GetDeploymentStatus ](https://docs.aws.amazon.com/greengrass/latest/apireference/getdeploymentstatus-get.html) in the *AWS IoT Greengrass API Reference*